rayray0708/Country-Readiness-and-Global-Implications-of-the-Covid-19-Pandemic/README.md

 - To get a list of all available countries: `/api/v1.0/allcountries`

 ### Note
-- The database file is connected to the database created in previous steps (`countiesdata.sqlite`) and it should be placed in the appropriate location.
+- The database file is connected to the database created in previous steps (`countiesdata.sqlite`) and should be placed in the appropriate location.

-## 5-Back End coding that used Javascript/ HTML to develop dropdown and visualisation on a dashboard
+##5- BackEnd coding that used Javascript/ HTML to develop dropdown and visualisation on a dashboard

-### Country readiness and global implication of Covid-19 Pandemic
+### Country readiness and global implication of the Covid-19 Pandemic

-This interactive dashboard visualises COVID-19 data, including country map, recovered cases, deaths, GDP, and vaccine doses.
+This interactive dashboard visualises COVID-19 data, including country maps, recovered cases, deaths, GDP, and vaccine doses.

 #### Features:

-- **Dropdown Interaction:** Users can select a country to view detailed information and visualisations will be updated to provide comparison between the selected country and other data availabe on the other graphs.
+- **Dropdown Interaction:** Users can select a country to view detailed information, and visualisations will be updated to provide a comparison between the selected country and other data available on the other graphs.

 - **Data Fetching:** Utilizes D3.js to fetch JSON data from a Flask API endpoint.
 - **Visualization Types:**